gohypergiant/ControlPanelLayer/README.md

 Copy or save the `Gradient.coffee` file into your project's `modules` folder.

-### Adding It To Your Project
+### Adding It to Your Project

-In your Framer project add the following:
+In your Framer project, add the following:

 ```javascript
 gradient = require "Gradient"